StephanGocht/VeriPB/README.rst

 ----

 There are multiple rules, which are described in more detail below.
+Every rule has to be written on one line and no line may contain more than one rule.
 Each rule can create an arbitrary number of constraints (including none).
 The verifier keeps a database of constraints and each constraint is assigned an index, called ConstraintId, starting from 1 and increasing by one for every added constraint.
 Rules can reference other constraints by their ConstraintId.

 In what follows we will use IDmax to refer to the largest used ID before a rule is executed.